 Many studies have shown that probiotics can be used in treating and even preventing BV.
 Probiotics may be in the form of food (yogurt), capsule, and vaginal suppositories.

-A certain study showed that lactobacillus probiotics applied either in-vitro or orally increased the production of certain good bacteria, such as lactic acid.
+One research showed that lactobacillus probiotics applied either in-vitro or orally increased the production of certain good bacteria, such as lactic acid.
 This inhibited the growth of the bacteria that causes BV, restored the bacterial balance, and cured the infection.

 In terms of prevention, a study observed that women who ate yogurt that contains lactobacillus acidophilus were less likely to get infected with BV than women who did not consume the same.

+Prevention is always best.
 To avoid being infected with vaginosis, consider the following tips:

 - Avoid douching as it may disrupt vaginal bacterial balance and cause infections.
-Instead, simply wash it water alone or with a very mild soap.
+Instead, wash it water alone or with a very mild soap.

 - Avoid using irritants like scented pads, scented tampons, and fragrant soaps.